Quality Improvement program updates in response to COVID-19

 The American Heart Association recognizes hospitals that have used our programs to improve quality of care for heart disease and stroke patients.
 Learn which ones are in your vicinity and how their publicly reported data measures up.

-The AHA/ASA greatly values the development of Young Investigators.
+The AHA greatly values the development of Early Career Investigators.

 National Level Research Opportunities

-Find out how to use national-level data from the AHA/ASA's Quality Improvement programs
+Find out how to use national-level data from the AHA's Quality Improvement programs

 Mitral Valve Repair Reference Center Award